DAAK543/azure-database-migration571/README.md

 - Give the Plan a name.
 I gave the Plan the name MaintenancePlanFullBackup.
-Proceed to schedule backup by clicking change option.
+Proceeded to schedule backup by clicking change option.
 See images below.